Outcomes4Me Secures $21M in Funding Learn more >>

 Radioimmunotherapy sounds complicated, but the idea behind it is quite elegant.
 It combines the precision of immunotherapy with the power of radiation.
 This treatment uses special molecules that are designed to hunt down and attach to cancer stem cells.
 Once attached, these molecules deliver a tiny, localized dose of radiation directly to the target, destroying it from the inside out.
 This method is incredibly precise, which helps protect healthy surrounding tissue.
 In early models, this novel radioimmunotherapy has been successful in eliminating ovarian cancer stem cells, performing even better than some conventional treatments.
 It’s a promising strategy for delivering a powerful punch right where it’s needed most.

-Using Viruses to Fight Cancer and Boost Immunity
+How Viruses Can Fight Cancer and Strengthen Immunity

 It might sound like something from a sci-fi movie, but scientists are harnessing viruses to fight cancer.
 This approach, called oncolytic virus therapy, uses a modified virus that is engineered to infect and kill cancer cells while leaving healthy cells alone.
 In one innovative strategy, researchers use neural stem cells as a delivery vehicle to carry the cancer-killing virus directly to the tumor site.
 This is especially exciting because the virus can destroy cancer cells that have become resistant to chemotherapy.
 This potential new stem cell treatment not only kills the cancer cells directly but can also trigger the body’s own immune system to join the fight, creating a powerful, two-pronged attack.